-Tax relief granted to Florida corporate income tax filers affected by Texas storms
+Tax Relief granted to Florida corporate income tax filers affected by Texas and South Carolina storms

-The Florida Department of Revenue will follow tax relief granted by the Internal Revenue Service to Florida corporate income tax filers affected by Texas storms.
+The Florida Department of Revenue will follow tax relief granted by the Internal Revenue Service to Florida corporate income tax filers affected by the Texas and South Carolina storms.

 For taxpayers located in Texas affected by the storms, the due date for filing and paying Florida corporate income tax is extended to November 17, 2015.
 The extended due date applies to affected taxpayers in Texas with original or extended due dates on or after May 4, 2015.
 To find out which locations are eligible, read the IRS notice.

-We will make all attempts allowed by law to work with taxpayers impacted by these disasters in Texas during this difficult time.
+We will make all attempts allowed by law to work with taxpayers impacted by these disasters in Texas and South Carolina during this difficult time.
 If you have an issue that is not addressed in this notice, please contact the Department as soon as possible to discuss your individual situation.

 All corporations (including tax-exempt organizations) doing business, earning income, or existing in Florida.